anotherMe/docker-boxes/opensearch/README.md

 # No security

-The `docker-compose-no-security.yml` is for running OpenSearch on plain HTTP ( in stead of HTTPS ).
+The `docker-compose-no-security.yml` is for running OpenSearch on plain HTTP ( instead of HTTPS ).

 ( see [here](https://github.com/opensearch-project/OpenSearch/issues/1598) for reference )